TPLO Recovery

 Talk to your vet and/or surgeon about when is the right time to let your pup take the stairs.

-Our dogs are large and the two that have had TPLO surgeries are couch potatoes.
-Their natural inclination was to jump on the couch which, of course, is not allowed after TPLO for at least a few weeks.
+Our dogs are large, and the two that have had TPLO surgeries are couch potatoes.
+Their natural inclination was to jump on the couch, which is not allowed after TPLO for at least a few weeks.

 If you decide to put the dog on the couch with you, which is great(!), don’t leave it alone up there.
 We don’t want it jumping down.
 Almost like a toddler, right?